prissyazzahra/transaction-web/README.md

 - Create an account with an initial balance
 - Retrieve an account’s balance by ID
 - Transfer funds between accounts
-- Simple, responsive UI using Ant Design and SCSS
+- Simple, responsive UI with included form validation using Ant Design and SCSS
-- Form validation and
 - Built with React 19 + Vite for a fast development experience

 ---